Pest Management Frequently Asked Questions

 I think I might have termites, should I spray them first?

 NO!
-We do not want the active termites to be disturbed, this if for a few reasons, if we know where they are, we can quickly and easily assess the best way to treat them.
-If they are disturbed they may retreat or they may just move to another area of the house.
+We do not want the active termites to be disturbed, this if for a few reasons, if we know where they are, we can quickly and easily assess the best white ant treatment option for them.
+If they are disturbed they may retreat or they may just move to another area of the house making removal more difficult.

 I killed the termites I saw so I don't think I have them now?